 However, it is true that if you know you might pursue certain majors, you should start to take those classes early.
 These include engineering, pre-med, or any other that requires an extensive list of prerequisites.
 So consider what you may be interested, but allow yourself the chance to explore as well.

 Myth #4: You need to choose a pre-listed major.

-There are a decent number of colleges today, including Indiana University and Cornell University, that offer the option for students to design their own majors and determine all of the classes that will build up that major.
-If you believe your interests and skill sets don’t fit well under a pre-specified major, you can create your own set of classes that better fit your career, academic, and personal goals.
-Considering that the workforce is constantly changing, if you find that the majors offered don’t keep up with the career you have in mind, consider alternative options.
+Again, we can say that this is another one of those myths about choosing your college major that doesn’t hold true.
+There are a decent number of colleges today, including Indiana University and Cornell University, that offer the option for students to design their own majors.
+This means the student can determine all of the classes that will build up that major.
+If you believe your interests and skill sets don’t fit well under a pre-specified major, you can create your own set of classes that better fit!
+You may also adapt for your career, academic, and personal goals.
+Consider that the workforce is constantly changing.
+Therefore, if you find that the majors offered don’t keep up with the career you have in mind, consider alternative options.

 Myth #5: Majors are the only way to get experience in a field.

-This belief often drives to students to double major, or even triple major, when there may be other options that may work better for them and their career goals.
-Universities may offer special minor programs and certificate programs that allow you to demonstrate your knowledge in certain fields, or even the ability to take classes without the minor or certificate at the end of it can be enough to market yourself as having experience with a subject, such as computer programming or accounting.
+This belief often drives to students to double major, or even triple major, despite the difficulty.
+Nonetheless, there may be other options that may work better for them and their career goals.
+Universities may offer special minor programs and certificate programs that allow you to demonstrate your knowledge in certain fields.
+Some even offer the ability to take classes without the minor or certificate at the end of it; this can be enough to market yourself as having experience with a subject, such as computer programming or accounting.
 Consider college as a chance to gain a skill set, so be open to all of your options before overloading yourself with multiple majors.